wwnorton/design-system-rfcs/table-component.md

 ## Alternatives

-There are many alternatives avalible but this component provide flixiblity to add datasource or datacolum without restricting any data type please check each of the examples.There is cell level customazation can format data as per the application requiments.
+There are many alternatives avalible but this component provide flixiblity to add rows or column without restricting any data type please check each of the examples.There is cell level customazation can format data as per the application requiments.

 - User can create manual table using simple table html tags.
 - [Ant design](https://ant.design/components/table/)